-Cybersecurity focuses on protecting networks, computers programs, and data from unauthorized access.
+Cybersecurity courses in India focuses on protecting networks, computers programs, and data from unauthorized access.
 And it is relevant to a variety of industries, companies, and professionals.

 A person wishing to make it cybersecurity, usually begins as an information security analyst.
 The median salary for the position, according to the Bureau of Labor Statistics, is $88,890.
 A professional at this level generally has bachelor’s degree in computer science or engineering, but it’s not required if you know your stuff.

 The industry is massively expanding into a future worth investing in – both in terms of stocks and skills.
 If you are someone who wants to make it in cybersecurity, you can check some of our IT security management courses here.

 Happy learning!
 We wish you good luck in your certification journey!